 Given that it was Christmas eve and a bit cold, I was the only one fishing.
 It only took about an hour for me to get cold and decide I'd had enough, but that hour yielded two crappies and I would guess ten bluegills.
 I thought I might catch a bluegill or two, but I hadn't expected the crappies since the ones I've caught before were mostly on Killer Buggers and I hadn't brought any with me.

 I fished with a Daiwa LL36SF, which I love but rarely fish because I always seem to be evaluating rods or trying to get photos of a new rod with some nice fish.
-The rig was one I had recommend in the first issue of the TenBum's Timely Tips (which is a free but you have to subscribe).
+The rig was a CDC & Elk on a dropper and a small bead head nymph on the point.

 Initially, I had a CDC & Elk, a yarn bodied soft hackle and a small bead head nymph.
 I really didn't expect any fish on the CDC & Elk, and it was in the rig mostly as a strike detector.
 I also didn't expect many fish on the small bead head, as all the bluegills I've caught (except for a very few very small ones) were on much larger flies.